 Getting these two punctuation marks grammatically correct in your writing can be a little challenging at first.
 But it is not that difficult.

-So how do you know when and how to use a colon or semicolon correctly?
+So how do you know when to use a colon or semicolon correctly?

 We use a semicolon to join things that are equal, similar or the same.

 You can join two independent clauses together that are two separate sentences.
 In other words, each clause has a subject and a verb.
 You omit the first full stop (period) and replace it with a semicolon.

 I went shopping after work; the supermarket was awfully crowded.

 The children were so excited; it snowed on Christmas Eve.

 The colon follows an independent clause to add an explanation, an example, a quotation or a list of items.